-The most popular examples of homonyms are words like “bear”, “drop” and “letter”.
+The most popular examples are words like “bear”, “drop” and “letter”.
 All three of them have different meanings like for example bear can mean a fluffy animal, or it can also mean to be putting up with something.
 Both words sound exactly the same, and on paper, they are also spelt the same.
 It is only when we use the words in context, we can understand their true meaning!

-Why do we teach Homonyms?
+Why do we teach homonyms?

 Homonyms are often confused with homophones.
 This is why it is important to teach both, so we know the difference between the two.
-Knowing what homonyms are, allows us to fully understand our language and know what literacy devices we use in our vocabulary.
+Knowing what they are, allows us to fully understand our language and know what literacy devices we use in our vocabulary.

 It is important to remember that homonyms are words that sound and spelt the same.
 Whereas homophones are words that sound the same but are spelt differently.